V-CEC-PRODUCTION/V-CEC-v1.2-Application/README.md

 </div>

 <p>
- <b>V-CEC Web</b> is an integral component of the application that allows you to manage the various events and programs at the administrator level.
-The web component is used to make adding or removing of entries to various components of the application.
-End-users (students) shall have no access to the component.
-Only authorised members representing the various forums in the college shall be granted access to modify information concerned with their respective forums.
+ <b>V-CEC Application</b> is a comprehensive software tool designed for efficient management of various events and programs at the administrator level within the college environment.
+This mobile application provides a user-friendly interface for overseeing and controlling different aspects of event planning, execution, and management.
 </p>

 <div align="left">